networkteam/devlog/README.md

 - **Realtime**: See events as they occur via Server-Sent Events
 - **Clean UI**: Modern, minimalist interface with responsive design

-## Note
+## Production Use

-Make sure to not activate `devlog` in production systems!
-It can expose sensible data like API tokens and other secret data in requests and responses.
+devlog can be used in production to inspect requests and debug issues in real-time.
+Session mode is particularly useful here - each developer only sees events from their own requests, avoiding noise from other users.

-We currently do not have any protection of the dashboard handler routes in place.
+**Important:** The dashboard can expose sensitive data like API tokens and secrets in requests and responses.
+Make sure to protect the dashboard routes with your own authentication middleware.

 ## Installation